 Or maybe she noticed that Lucy was spying on her for George.

 Now, the things we know for sure about Lucy are what was written in court documents and attendance at balls and other events.
 But some other sources for info about her are contemporaneous diaries written by people who knew her, and one of these people wrote a very salacious story we’ll call “Lucy in the sky with the French Queen’s Diamonds.”
 It goes like this: Lucy’s lover, George, had a huge crush on the French Queen, a woman confusingly named Anne of Austria.
 Anne of Austria, flattered by his attention, gave George a pair of diamond earrings, because she’s the French Queen and that’s what she felt like doing.
 Lucy, jealous and out for revenge against the woman she saw as supplanting her in George’s affection, stole the earrings from him.
-Later, Anne of Austria wanted the earrings back and so Lucy had to scheme to get them back to her.
+Later, Anne of Austria wanted the earrings back and so Lucy had to scheme to secretly get them back to her without anyone realizing they’d been stolen.
+And, wouldn’t you know, she managed to do just that.
 More than 200 years later, this act would inspire the character of Milady de Winter in Alexandre Dumas’s novel The Three Musketeers.

 RELATED: Jeanne de la Motte: the 18th century con woman who destroyed Marie Antoinette and brought about the French Revolution